u3a-siteworks-development/u3a-siteworks-core/readme.txt

 Please refer to the documentation on the [SiteWorks website](https://siteworks.u3a.org.uk/u3a-siteworks-training/)

 == Changelog ==
-= 1.0.1 =
+= 1.0.2 ==
+* Feature 952  Display all Group Sort By buttons on a single line if possible = 1.0.1 =
 * Bug 983 - Remove '2nd' prefix when a second group leader is shown in 'u3a single group data' block (Nov 2023) = 1.0.0 =